At-Home Therapy Techniques: Simple Practices for Coping and Healing

 Simple Yoga and Exercise Tips

-• Try a few gentle yoga poses, like Child’s Pose, Forward Fold, and Cat-Cow, to release tension.
+• Start with a few gentle yoga poses: Child’s Pose, Forward Fold, or Cat-Cow.

-• Aim for at least 20-30 minutes of movement daily, even if it’s a walk around your neighborhood.
+• Aim for 20-30 minutes of movement daily, whether it’s stretching, walking, or dancing in your living room.

 Why It Works